openlogic/resque-multi-step/README.md

 Copyright
 -----

-Copyright (c) OpenLogic, Peter Williams.
-See LICENSE for details.
+Copyright (c) OpenLogic, Inc. See LICENSE for details.